ferntheplant/zmk-config-zen-2/KEYMAP.md

-# Keylayout
+# Keymap

+## Alpha Layout

+I am not switching from QWERTY so I am comfortable using different keyboards for gaming and at others' desks.

+## Thumb cluster logic

+- Can't have `CMD` on mod-tap key since I need to tap it for windows and hold for mac
+- Can't have `BSPC` be mod-tap since I hold it to delete multiple chars
+- `CTRL` used frequently in terminals/windows so put it in thumb cluster mod tap
+- `ALT` used frequently with Zellij so put it in thumb cluster mod tap
+- `TAB` used frequently so put it in thumb cluster
+- `SPACE` used *most* freuqnetly so put it on *main* thumb key
+- `ESC` used frequently with vim so put it in thumb cluster

+Theoretically `ENTER` could go elsewhere and doesn't need to be on thumb

+## Main matrix logic

-Here is a list of keys I need on my keyboard not in my thumb cluster (reserved for mods + enter + spc/bspc + tab + esc)
+Here is a list of keys I need on my keyboard not in my thumb cluster

 |keys|count|included?|
 |-|-|-|